About

 Operational truth

-The product should stay grounded in workflows teams can put into production now, with clear ownership, approvals, and handoffs.
+The product should stay grounded in systems teams can put into use now, with owned records, visible decisions, and deterministic paths where repetition matters.

 Governed execution